WhySoBad/discord-t2s-bot/README.md

 The `setUseLangNick [name]` command changes whether the bot shows the current [languageCode](#languageCodes) in the nickname or not.

+### idleTimeout

+The `idleTimeout` command returns the current idle time until the bot leaves a VoiceChannel.
+The default is 12 seconds

+### setIdleTimeout

+The `setIdleTimeout [seconds]` command changes the idle time until the bot leaves a VoiceChannel.

+### speed

+The `speed` command returns the current speaking speed.
+Default is fast.

+### setSpeed

+The `setSpeed [fast/slow]` command sets the speaking speed to fast or slow.

 ### help

 The `help` command redirects you to this list.